hammerill/Sand-Box2D/README.md

   make -j4
   ```
 4. .vpk file should appear.
 Copy this file to your hacked PS Vita and install via VitaShell.
-5. Bubble "Box2D OBJ" will appear, you can now launch this program.
+5. Bubble "Sand-Box2D" will appear, you can now launch this app.